GSA/challenges-and-prizes/_all-challenges/1171-blazing-new-trails-for-direct-support-professionals-working-in-the-community.md

   #### Prize Breakdown

+  The total prize purse of $310,000 will be executed in three phases.
+Each phase will offer cash prizes to awardees.
 Funds will be awarded as follows:

-  * **Phase 1** – Proposal of Innovative Models: Total Cash Prize of $100,000 - HHS will make up to five awards
+  * **Phase 1** – Proposal of Innovative Models: Total Cash Prize of $100,000 - HHS will make up to five (5) awards.

-  * **Phase 2** – Small Scale Testing of Models: Total Cash Prize of $90,000 - HHS will make up to three awards
+  * **Phase 2** – Small Scale Testing of Models: Total Cash Prize of $90,000 - HHS will make up to three (3) awards.

-  * **Phase 3** – Promise of Model Sustainability: Total Cash Prize of $120,000 - HHS will make one award
+  * **Phase 3** – Promise of Model Sustainability: Total Cash Prize of $120,000 - HHS will make one (1) award.
 rules: >-
   To better balance the supply of qualified DSPs with the demand, innovations are needed that will stabilize the DSP workforce and overall quality of HCBS.